braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/faq.md

 ### What does local time zone delivery offer?

-Local time zone delivery allows you to deliver messaging campaigns to a segment based on a user’s individual time zone.
-Without local time zone delivery, campaigns will be scheduled based on your company’s time zone settings in Braze.
+Local time zone delivery allows you to deliver messaging campaigns to a segment based on a user's individual time zone.
+Without local time zone delivery, campaigns will be scheduled based on your company's time zone settings in Braze.

 For example, a London-based company sending a campaign at 12 pm will reach users on the west coast of America at 4 am.
 If your app is only available in certain countries, this may not be a risk for you, otherwise, we highly recommend avoiding sending early morning push notifications to your user base!

 ### How does Braze recognize a user's time zone?

-Braze will automatically determine a user’s time zone from their device.
+Braze will automatically determine a user's time zone from their device.
 This ensures time zone accuracy and full coverage of your users.
-Users created through the User API or otherwise without a time zone will have your company’s time zone as their default time zone until they are recognized in your app by the SDK.
+Users created through the User API or otherwise without a time zone will have your company's time zone as their default time zone until they are recognized in your app by the SDK.

 You can check your company's time zone in your [company settings]({{site.baseurl}}/user_guide/administrative/manage_your_braze_users/company-wide_settings_management/) on the dashboard.